MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - rodne cislo

 ## Czech tax identification number
-This sensitive information type entity is included in the EU Tax Identification Number bundle.
+This sensitive information type entity is only available in the EU Tax Identification Number bundle.

 ### Format